A look at what a dietitian thinks the Netflix documentary The Magic Pill gets wrong about the keto diet. We review the evidence on the ketogenic diet.

 What The Research Says

-I may eat meat, but I am also a huge supporter of eating more plant based foods, not only from an environmental perspective but also from a health perspective.
+I may eat meat, but I am also a huge supporter of eating more plant based foods.
+That is not only from an environmental perspective but also from a health perspective.
 A large body of research has shown that there are a lot of benefits to diets that are rich in plants like the Mediterranean diet or vegetarian/vegan diet.
 While I do believe there’s definitely room in a diet for animal products, we do know that increasing plant-based foods in our diet may help reduce the risk of chronic diseases such as heart disease, diabetes and obesity– I’ve written a bunch about this here.

 Bottom Line: Increasing the plant based foods in our diet may reduce the risk of various diseases.
 If you’re following a keto diet, I recommend trying to find a balance between animal-based protein and plant-based protein and loading up on the low carb veg.